By Kurt Snider, Director of Music Ministries

 The Choirs of Chestnut minister to all ages from children to teenagers to adults.
 We learn to sing and ring together primarily to contribute our praise and glory to the worship service.
 But Music at Chestnut goes beyond Worship.
 Music helps teach VBS, Christmas Pageants, and Musicals such as "Once Upon a Parable", Moses and the Freedom Fanatics", "Malice in the Palace", and "David and Goliath" just to name a few.
 Music Ministry at Chestnut reaches out into the community through concerts by our choirs as well as other groups such as "The Jeremiah People", Langley's "Heritage Band of America" and the "Virginia Wesleyan Choir".
 The world-renowned "Raleigh Ringers" Handbell Choir was also very well received by our congregation and the whole community!
 Participating in a choir at Chestnut is a wonderful experience with many benefits.
 You learn about music and tips on how to make music - and you may even make new Christian friends.

 Chestnut offers opportunities for everyone to participate in Music Ministry - not only in Worship and hymn singing, but through the many singing and ringing choirs for all ages.

-6:30 p.m. on Zoom
+Wednesdays at 6:30 p.m.

-Thursdays at 6:30 p.m. on Zoom
+Thursdays at 6:15 p.m.

-Thursdays at 7:30 p.m. on Zoom
+Thursdays at 7:30 p.m.

 For more information on Music Ministries at Chestnut, please email Kurt Snider, firstname.lastname@example.org or call 757-595-6531.